Working after retirement: Factors to consider

 If you're younger than full retirement age and already collecting Social Security, for example, there's a limit to how much income you can earn and still receive your full benefits.

-If you are old enough to take required minimum distributions (RMDs) from your retirement accounts, combining that income with income from your job could push you into a higher tax bracket.
+If you are old enough to take RMDs from your retirement accounts, combining that income with income from your job could push you into a higher tax bracket.
 Consult with a financial professional to determine an individualized plan for receiving Social Security benefits and IRA distributions alongside additional income sources.

 It’s also important to consider job-related expenses like traveling or training, which could be a drain on your retirement savings, especially if the new career has a smaller salary than your previous one.